 I study civil society, the nonprofit sector, and philanthropy from the following perspectives (CV | recent papers):

-Intellectual growth in interdisciplinary research fields.
-Developing a cohesive and substantial body of knowledge is at the core of all academic disciplines.
-I became interested in this research line while I was in my doctoral program, where we would often ask questions such as “Is there an emerging research field of nonprofit and philanthropy?” and “Will we form a new discipline or stay as a research field?”
-These types of questions are typical and critical to all emerging and interdisciplinary research areas.
+Understanding and shaping the growth of knowledge within academic disciplines is fundamental to intellectual progress.
+My second research line delves into the mechanisms that underpin the intellectual development and knowledge production within my research field.
+This interest was sparked during my doctoral studies when questions such as, “Is there an emerging research field of nonprofits and philanthropy?” and “Will we form a new discipline or remain a research field?” became central to our inquiries.
+Such questions resonate widely across all emerging and interdisciplinary research areas.
 This line of research has appeared in Voluntas and Nonprofit and Voluntary Sector Quarterly.